Refined disk potentials for immersed Lagrangian surfaces: Introduction

 \begin{rmk} Immersed Lagrangian spheres in $\CP^2$ are null-homologous and therefore have algebraic intersection number with any complex curve equal to zero. \end{rmk} \begin{rmk} The spheres $L[(a,b,c),(a,b,3ab-c)]$ are displaceable from a smooth complex \emph{cubic curve} by construction.
 Furthermore, any Lagrangian torus in $\CP^2$ is displaceable from a complex line, see \cite{DGI16}.
 The neighborhood of a monotone sphere is the neighborhood of the nearby resolved Lagrangian torus with a Lagrangian disk attached.
 Therefore, if the torus is displaced from a given complex line, the attached Lagrangian disk must intersect it. \end{rmk}

-The proof of Theorem \ref{th:wh_line_intro} follows by analyzing how the disks contributing to various terms in $W_{L}$ can link a line or conic disjoint from $L$, and uses positivity of intersections.
+Theorem \ref{th:wh_line_intro} is proved by analyzing how the disks contributing to various terms in $W_{L}$ can link a line or conic disjoint from $L$, and uses positivity of intersections.
 In Section \ref{sec:application}, we also give examples of monotone immersed spheres that are non-displaceable from conics.